HsProjekt/HsProjekt/README.md

 - I like JavaScript, if you do not agree, face the consequences.
 - I am always learning a bit more.
 - I do not really like people.
-- I ditch my projects
+- I ditch my projects.
 <br />

 ### Curently working on: